lanxaustralis/my-precious-bitcoins/README.md

 Download the code.

-\
 1- Please go the the link https://github.com/lanxaustralis/my-precious-bitcoins

-2- Download the code into your computer.\
+2- Download the code into your computer.

-DOwnload the requirement applications.
+Download the requirement applications.
-\

 First Step for Anaconda: